2021 Tasmanian Labor Party leadership election

-The 2021 Australian Labor Party (Tasmanian Branch) leadership election was a leadership vote that was held between 24 May and 15 June 2021 to elect a new leader of the Tasmanian Labor Party following the resignation of Rebecca White.
+The 2021 Tasmanian Labor Party leadership election was a leadership vote that was held between 24 May and 15 June 2021 to elect a new leader of the Tasmanian Labor Party following the resignation of Rebecca White.
 Ballots of members and delegates to the party conference took place to elect a new leader, with both ballots being weighted equally to determine the results.
 Shadow Treasurer and Franklin MP David O'Byrne was elected to the role, with 72% of members' support, and 75% of delegates' support.

 Background

 In the snap 2021 Tasmanian state election, the Labor Party failed to win government, with the Tasmanian Liberals winning a third consecutive term of majority government.
 Incumbent Labor leader Rebecca White initially expressed a desire to remain as leader, saying on 6 May 2021 that "I think that, at 38, I still have a lot to offer the parliament and the people of Tasmania and I thank the people of Lyons for returning me.
 I am committed to doing this job for as long as it takes to see a Labor government returned."
 However, on 15 May 2021, she said that she felt a change of leadership was necessary, and resigned her position, endorsing David O'Byrne to take up the leadership position.

 On 14 May 2021, before White's resignation, Braddon MP Shane Broad said that he would consider running for the leadership if White did not, saying that "what we need to do is reconnect with people who used to vote Labor so that they'll vote Labor again", and that "if Rebecca decides for whatever reason that she's not going to stand for the leadership then I'm considering my options".